 Q. How long does the process take?

 A. Apostille in most states takes 5-7 business days.
 Legalization and Attestation can take significantly longer since the process is lengthy.
+Any process time given is an ESTIMATE based on experience.
+Variables out of our control can effect process time so plan accordingly.
 Expedited Services are available.
 See below.

 Q. I'm in a hurry, do you offer Rush Services?

 A. Yes, in most states we offer 24-48 hour turn around service depending on availability.
 No one gets it done faster.

 Q. Can I scan my birth certificate and email it to you for Apostille?